Beyond Content Safety: Real-Time Monitoring for Reasoning Vulnerabilities in Large Language Models: Reasoning Safety: Taxonomy Prevalence

-\textbf{Finding 1: Intrinsic model failures span all three categories.} The OmniMath distribution exhibits broad coverage across Category~1 and Category~2 errors, with Logical Fallacy (2a: 34.6\%) and Calculation Error (2b: 25.2\%) as the dominant failure modes, complemented by substantial Input Parsing errors spread across Misinterpretation (1a: 13.0\%), Missing Constraints (1b: 10.8\%) and Symbol Mapping Error (1c: 11.4\%).
+\textbf{Finding 1: Intrinsic model failures span all three categories.} The Omni-Math distribution exhibits broad coverage across Category~1 and Category~2 errors, with Logical Fallacy (2a: 34.6\%) and Calculation Error (2b: 25.2\%) as the dominant failure modes, complemented by substantial Input Parsing errors spread across Misinterpretation (1a: 13.0\%), Missing Constraints (1b: 10.8\%) and Symbol Mapping Error (1c: 11.4\%).
 Notably, Process Management errors are nearly absent ($\leq$1.7\% total), confirming that Category~3 failures do not arise from normal reasoning behavior and are therefore strong indicators of adversarial manipulation when detected.
+Similar patterns are observed in GSM8K.

 \textbf{Finding 2: Each attack induces a distinctive error signature that aligns with its mechanism.} Rather than producing uniform noise across all categories, each attack concentrates errors in a small number of subtypes that directly reflect its operational logic: